 Prepare the Cauliflower

-1. Wash the head of cauliflower under running water then shake the water off of it.
+1. Wash the head of cauliflower under running water, then shake the water off.

 Make the batter